lisanet/Argyll-macos-arm/README.md

 ### Install from source code ###

 If you want to compile it from source code, you need the JAM build tool.
-You can get it form one of my other repos here .....
+You can get it from one of my other repos here .....

 After building and installing JAM, make sure you have set the following environment variables: